Lauren Boebert: Foreign policy

 Boebert was one of 14 House Republicans, most of them members of the Freedom Caucus, to vote against a measure condemning the Myanmar coup d'état that passed overwhelmingly.
 She cited concern about a passage that urged social media platforms to prevent disinformation and violence, which she said was tantamount to making Big Tech the "arbiter of truth".

 Boebert was one of 49 House Republicans to vote to repeal the authorization of military force against Iraq.
 She also voted against the bipartisan ALLIES Act, which would increase by 8,000 the number of special immigrant visas for Afghan allies of the U.S. military during its invasion of Afghanistan while also reducing some application requirements that caused long application backlogs; the bill passed the House, 407–16.
 In August 2021, after the Afghan government fell to the Taliban, Boebert tweeted, "the Taliban are the only people building back better", reusing Biden's "Build Back Better" campaign slogan.
 She opposes U.S. intervention in the Russian invasion of Ukraine.

 Boebert supports the construction of a Mexico–U.S. border wall and opposes amnesty for undocumented immigrants living in the US; she introduced two bills to that effect: one that would codify Trump's immigration policies into law and one that would annul executive orders and internal policies that enable or assist asylum and immigration procedures.
 Boebert said she intended to introduce a bill that would end financing of legal aid for immigrants.
 She criticized what she called Biden's failure to contain "a complete invasion at our southern border" and Democrats' preference for open borders that she said had enabled the Democratic electoral takeover of California.

 Boebert has urged for even closer relations between Israel and the United States, saying that their foundings were divinely inspired and that they are the "two nations [in the world] that have been created to glorify God".

 In 2023, Boebert was among 47 Republicans to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 In 2025, Boebert penned a measure banning companies engaged in "politically motivated" boycotts of Israel from Pentagon contracts.

+Government surveillance

+In April 2026, Boebert and Thomas Massie co-introduced the Surveillance Accountability Act, which seeks to establish stricter legal thresholds for government surveillance by requiring warrants for certain searches and restricting the warrantless use of facial recognition systems and automated license plate readers.
+Boebert has criticized current federal surveillance practices as a violation of Fourth Amendment rights, specifically citing concerns over the government's ability to scan public spaces and compile databases on private citizens.

+In 2026, Boebert publicly opposed an extension of the Foreign Intelligence Surveillance Act (FISA) Section 702 unless the legislation includes a warrant requirement when accessing the communications of U.S. citizens.
+Her position broke with Donald Trump and most other congressional Republicans, who supported the renewal on national security grounds.